 Home Depot Glacier Bay: $150-$350 for vanity + top combos.
 Not fancy, but functional and durable.

-Wayfair/Overstock: Hit or miss quality.
+Wayfair/Overstock: Hit or miss.
 Read reviews carefully.
-Can find good deals on floating vanities.

 Best Value Toilet